naomiyaki/kamajii/README.md

 `src/main.js`
 Checks whether to get assets from the dev-server or bundle.

+`index.html`
+[Hot module reloading](#bundle-directory-and-the-dev-server) requires a differenct content-security-policy for development, so you'll want to adjust this for long dev sessions.

 ### Sass
 I really like Sass, and Parcel makes it really easy to just include a file and start building.

 #### ⚠️ Bug time
 SCSS hot-module reloading is... still a little spotty in Parcel 2.
 In my testing it works if you are working in a single file, but changes to `include` files will not show until you update your top level `index.scss` type file.
+I'm hoping it's addressed soon!

 Files:
 `src/index.html`